-In this guide, I will show you how to run your Vmware Workstation VM in the background and automatically after startup, using either a batch file or Windows Task Scheduler.
+In this guide, I will show you how to run your Vmware Workstation VM in the background and automatically after reboot, using either a batch file in the Startup folder or Windows Task Scheduler.
 This means that after your host computer or server restarts, your VM will automatically startup without you needing to launch the VMware Workstation Player.
 This will also force it to run it to run in the background, so you aren’t left with an open program taking up space on your taskbar.

 On previous versions of VMware, you could simply click the X on the player window, and an option pops up asking if you want to run it in the background.
 I’m not sure why they removed this feature in Workstation 16, but this is a simple way to achieve the same effect.